-Are you adventurous?
-Do you like snowboard?
-Would you like to follow the official competitions of this snow sport?
-And practice them?
-For this, you first have to know the disciplines and their scoring system.
-To regulate these issues, in Spain we have an equivalent to the ISF (International Snowboard Federation), the Royal Spanish Winter Sports Federation, which provides some modification.
+Are you an adventurer?
+Do you love snowboarding?
+Would you like to follow official competitions of this winter sport?
+Or even take part?
+To do so, you first need to understand the disciplines and their scoring systems.
+In Spain, these matters are regulated by an equivalent to the ISF (International Snowboard Federation), the Royal Spanish Winter Sports Federation, which introduces some modifications.

-The Spanish ISF manages the organization of snowboard competitions and regulates the scoring system, which is the same as the international one.
-But in Spain we go a little further and add two disciplines in which we have our own national ranking: Big Jump and Freeride.
+The Spanish ISF oversees the organisation of snowboard competitions and regulates the scoring system, which aligns with international standards.
+However, Spain goes a step further by including two additional disciplines with their own national rankings: Big Jump and Freeride.

 All the excitement of snowboarding in competition